Deterministic evolution of gauge fields through a singularity: Proof of continuation under a one-dimensional ansatz

 while the scale variable and its conjugate momentum, $x^0$ and $k_0$, require the following transformation:

 The variables we introduced tend to a finite limit as the singularity is approached by a quiescent solution:

 The solution identified by the initial data $v_0$, $v_1$, $v_2$, $v_3$, $x^0(0)$, $x^1(0)$, $x^2(0)$, $x^3(0)$ can be matched to a unique solution belonging to the other hemisphere with initial data $-v_0$, $-v_1$, $-v_2$, $-v_3$, $-x^0(0)$, $-x^1(0)$, $-x^2(0)$, $-x^3(0)$.
-It is worth noting that the second solution reaches the limit as $t \to -\infty$, \textit{i.e.}, the Big Bang singularity of the universe with the opposite spatial orientation is reached as $t \to -\infty$.
+It is worth noting that the second solution reaches the limit as $t \to -\infty$, \textit{i.e.}, the big bang singularity of the universe with the opposite spatial orientation is reached as $t \to -\infty$.

 We have yet to discuss the electromagnetic degrees of freedom.
 Under the one-dimensional \textit{ansatz}, there are two electromagnetic variables, $A_3$ and $E^3$.
-Their equations of motion w.r.t.~the effective Hamiltonian \eqref{Hconstraintscalar} (for $n=1$) are the following:
+Their equations of motion with respect to the effective Hamiltonian \eqref{Hconstraint} (for $n=1$) are the following:

-At the singularity, $A_3$ and $E^3$ become conserved as $q_3$ goes to zero.
+At the singularity all the metric variables $q_a$ go to zero (see \cref{Sec6}), so $A_3$ and $E^3$ become conserved as we approach the big bang.
 The electromagnetic variables are unaffected by the orientation flip, meaning that the constant values to which these variables tend are the same regardless of whether the singularity is approached from the left or the right ($\beta\to\tfrac{\pi}{2}^{+}$ or $\beta\to\tfrac{\pi}{2}^{-}$).
 Thus, these variables are already regular and effectively describe the evolution of electromagnetic degrees of freedom in the entire extended configuration space.

-Expressed in terms of the variables $\beta$, $\theta$, $\varphi$, $\eta$, $J$, $L_1$, $L_3$, $\kappa$, $A_3$, $E^3$, and assuming the quiescence conditions are satisfied (\textit{i.e.}, neglecting the potential terms), the Hamiltonian constraint \eqref{Hconstraintscalar} becomes:
+Expressed in terms of the variables $\beta$, $\theta$, $\varphi$, $\eta$, $J$, $L_1$, $L_3$, $\kappa$, $A_3$, $E^3$, and assuming the quiescence conditions are satisfied (\textit{i.e.}, neglecting the potential terms), the Hamiltonian constraint \eqref{Hconstraint} becomes

 where we set $n=1$ for sake of simplicity.